Mask

 For GCSE Design and Technology students should:

-• develop realistic design proposals as a result of the exploration of design opportunities and users’ needs, wants and values
+• develop realistic design proposals because of the exploration of design opportunities and users’ needs, wants and values.

 Course Content